cyplo/talks/rust-ownership/slides.md

 # Hack without fear

-> Write an UDP echo client-server pair -
+> Write an UDP echo client-server pair

 Note:

 one group writes a server one a client
 agree on the protocol among yourselves !

+---

+# So much reading !

+Note:

+Code reading exercise based on the UDP server:

 ---